 There are countless numbers of bacteria, viruses, and other microorganisms in the environment.
-Most are beneficial, serving as food for larger organisms, and playing critical roles in biogeochemical cycles such as organic matter decomposition, fixation of nitrogen, and digestion of food.
-Only about 10% — known as pathogens — are harmful and, if ingested by humans, cause illness or even death.
+Most are beneficial, serving as food for larger organisms, and playing critical roles in organic matter decomposition, fixation of nitrogen, and digestion of food.
+Only about 10 percent — known as pathogens — are harmful and, if ingested by humans, cause illness or even death.
 Symptoms of waterborne diseases may include gastrointestinal illnesses such as severe diarrhea, nausea, and possibly jaundice as well as headaches and fatigue.
 However, these symptoms are not associated only with disease-causing organisms in drinking water.

 In water quality monitoring, specific disease-producing (pathogenic) organisms are not easily identified.
 Testing for them is difficult, expensive, and time-consuming.
-Instead, fecal coliform and E. coli, two closely related bacteria groups, can indicate the presence of pathogens.
-E. coli is virtually always present in water along with fecal coliform.
-Protozoa and microorganisms such as giardia and cryptosporidia also cause disease and may be in water contaminated by animal waste.
+Instead, Minnesota uses a bacteria called E. coli as a water quality standard, which can indicate the presence of pathogens.
+Protozoa and microorganisms such as giardia and cryptosporidia also cause disease; their presence may be indicated by E. coli.